Introduction to the English legal system :

 They are some several principles in equity but by all courts may apply.
 Equity remains a specific branch of law but which is administered by all courts.

-The judicature acts didn’t merged the equity and the CL, it still exist: rules of equity system and rules from CL system.
+The judicature acts didn’t merged the equity and the Common Law, it still exist: rules of equity system and rules from Common Law system.

-The principle that equity prevails on CL is still in force.
+The principle that equity prevails on Common Law is still in force.
 It was writing in black and white in the judicature act and now this principle is in the Supreme court act of 1981.

 It relies on certain maxims designed to ensure that the outcome of the case is really fair.